Last Updated on 9 January 2023 by Dan

 Annual Fee: £160

-Signup Bonus: 15,000 Flying Club Bonus Miles on your first spend on the card.
+Signup Bonus: 15,000 Flying Club Bonus Miles on your first spend on the card within 90 days.

 Earnings Rate: 1.5 Virgin Points for every £1 spent on regular spending, 3 points per pound on Virgin Atlantic flights or Virgin Holidays.

-Additional Rewards: After a £10,000 spend you can upgrade a round trip booked with miles in economy to premium economy or you can choose to take a companion voucher.
+Additional Rewards: After a £10,000 spend you can upgrade a round trip booked with miles to the next highest cabin from your booking, or you can choose a companion voucher.
 Lounge access is also available, as a reward choice – but I wouldn’t recommend this as a good value option.

 There are a few issues with this one though.
-Firstly, Virgin don’t fly as many places as BA, so you’d want to be sure you’re frequently flying their routes if getting the Virgin Atlantic Reward+ Credit Card.
+Firstly, Virgin Atlantic don’t fly as many places as BA, so you’d want to be sure you’re frequently flying their routes if getting the Virgin Atlantic Reward+ Credit Card.
 The expensive £160 annual fee is just not worth it otherwise.